Do You Have Celiac Disease and Have Questions Or Need Help?

 - Celiac Disease Symptoms

 Elimination Diet May Ease Fibromyalgia

 In 1994 I was diagnosed with celiac disease, which led me to create Celiac.com in 1995.
 I created this site for a single purpose: To help as many people as possible with celiac disease get diagnosed so they can begin to live happy, healthy gluten-free lives.
 Celiac.com was the first site on the Internet dedicated solely to celiac disease.
 In 1998 I foundedÂ The Gluten-Free Mall, Your Special Diet Superstore!, and I am the co-author of the book Cereal Killers, and founder and publisher of Journal of Gluten Sensitivity.View all articles by Scott Adams

 Celiac.com 01/14/2002 - Researchers led by Dr. Joel S. Edman of the Center for Integrative Medicine at Thomas Jefferson University Hospital in Philadelphia, Pennsylvania recently conducted a small and preliminary study that suggests that people with fibromyalgia may experience reductions in their symptoms if they eliminate one or more foods from their diet.
 The results were presented in October 2001 at the annual meeting of the American College of Nutrition in Orlando, Florida.
 In the study researchers reviewed the medical charts of 17 fibromyalgia patients who agreed to eliminate items such as corn, wheat, dairy, citrus, soy and nuts from their diets for at least two weeks.
 After the elimination of the foods, nearly half of the patients reported a significant reduction of pain, and 76% reported a reduction in other symptoms such as bloating, heartburn, headache, fatigue, and breathing difficulties.
 Two patients, however, reported an increase in symptoms.

 After the two-week period the patients were re-introduced to the foods one at a time every 2-3 days, and many of their symptoms returned.
 The most common problem-causing foods for the patients in the study were corn, wheat, dairy, citrus and sugar.
-Dr. Edman emphasized that the findings of the study are preliminary and more research in this area needs to be done.As always, Celiac.com welcomes your comments (see below).
+Dr. Edman emphasized that the findings of the study are preliminary and more research in this area needs to be done.